 Yes, most states require the insurance carrier to appoint an agent with the state insurance department before the agent's solicits business on behalf of the carrier.
 Each state has a different set of rules.
 Please contact the commission department to understand the rules in your state.

-There are 21-states that mandate an entity or individual that receives a commission override to be appointed by the carrier in the state where the business was written.
+There are multiple states that mandate an entity or individual that receives a commission override to be appointed by the carrier in the state where the business was written.
 Each state has a different set of rules.
 Please contact our commission department to understand the rules in your state.